Drone regulations in Great Britain (United Kingdom)

 - While the rules described here apply to England, Scotland, and Wales, the Channel Islands have their own regulations.

-- Frequency regulations: 2.4 GHz without power limitation with digital transmission; 5.8 GHz in the range from 5.725 to 5.875 MHz
+- Frequency regulations: 2.4 GHz with no power limit using digital radio; 5.8 GHz in the 5.725 to 5.875 MHz range

 Drone Laws Albania